A framework for making sense of metrics in technical organizations

 Before we get to discussing metrics, we will first generalize the system being measured as a high-dimensional object in some abstract space (akin to a vector space).
 By “system”, I mean any complicated thing that a given technical organization seeks to understand or improve.

 In a very abstract way, one can imagine that any given system resides in a “space” comprising other similar systems.
-For simplicity, let’s take a business: We can summarize a business in terms of a large list of numbers like number of employees, sales per month, cost of goods sold, cash on hand, debt… (the list can go on an on).
+For simplicity, let’s take a business: We can summarize a business in terms of a large list of numbers like number of employees, sales per month, cost of goods sold, cash on hand, debt… (the list can go on and on).
 Given such a list (which could be extremely long), we can place the business in a coordinate vector space where each location in the vector space is some (possibly non-existent) business.
-A schematic showing three dimensions is shown below:
+A schematic with three dimensions is shown below:

 drawing